Push–pull output: Push–pull tube (valve) output stages

-Vacuum tubes (valves) are not available in complementary types (as are PNP/NPN transistors), so the tube push–pull amplifier has a pair of identical output tubes or groups of tubes with the control grids driven in antiphase.
-These tubes drive current through the two halves of the primary winding of a center-tapped output transformer.
+Vacuum tubes (valves) are not available in complementary types (as are PNP and NPN transistors), so the tube push–pull amplifier has a pair of identical output tubes or groups of tubes with the control grids driven in antiphase.
+These tubes may drive current through the two halves of the primary winding of a center-tapped output transformer.
 Signal currents add, while the distortion signals due to the non-linear characteristic curves of the tubes subtract.
 These amplifiers were first designed long before the development of solid-state electronic devices; they are still in use by both audiophiles and musicians who consider them to sound better.

-Vacuum tube push–pull amplifiers usually use an output transformer, although Output-transformerless (OTL) tube stages exist (such as the SEPP/SRPP and the White Cathode Follower below).
+Vacuum tube push–pull amplifiers usually use an output transformer, although Output-transformerless (OTL) tube stages exist.
 The phase-splitter stage is usually another vacuum tube but a transformer with a center-tapped secondary winding was occasionally used in some designs.
 Because these are essentially square-law devices, the comments regarding distortion cancellation mentioned above apply to most push–pull tube designs when operated in class A (i.e. neither device is driven to its non-conducting state).

 A Single Ended Push–Pull (SEPP, SRPP or mu-follower) output stage, originally called the Series-Balanced amplifier (US patent 2,310,342, Feb 1943). is similar to a totem-pole arrangement for transistors in that two devices are in series between the power supply rails, but the input drive goes only to one of the devices, the bottom one of the pair; hence the (seemingly contradictory) Single-Ended description.
 The output is taken from the cathode of the top (not directly driven) device, which acts part way between a constant current source and a cathode follower but receiving some drive from the plate (anode) circuit of the bottom device.
 The drive to each tube therefore might not be equal, but the circuit tends to keep the current through the bottom device somewhat constant throughout the signal, increasing the power gain and reducing distortion compared with a true single-tube single-ended output stage.